-restoration plan will crucial to the establishment short-, medium- and long-term objectives and shall be completed in accordance with the terms set forth in the plan.
-The auditor must be able to verify that the primary the species from corresponding biome are thriving.
-The plan must be developed by a professional with the necessary skills, such as an agronomist or forest engineer, and producers shall take photographic samples that show the evolution of the restoration process.
+The restoration plan will be crucial to the establishment of short-, medium- and long-term objectives and shall be completed in accordance with the terms set forth in the plan.
+The auditor must be able to verify that the primary species from the corresponding biome are thriving.
+The plan must be developed by a professional with the necessary skills, such as an agronomist or forest engineer, and converted in areas with environmental gains (e.g. in biological corridors).
+If the mentioned areas are not available for restoration, the producer must restore 20% more hectares than what was originally converted, in a suitable area (refer to the guideline)